 This new video portrait that we did in collaboration with newly launched magazine LVRE pays tribute to some of the creative spirits that have graced me in the past 12 years and that make up the “heart” in iHeartBerlin.
 We’re introducing 6 Berlin creatives that stand out for me: Hungry who created his own genre of “distorted drag”.
 Raquel and Chris who blend the lines between porn and erotic art with their multidisciplinary project Pornceptual.
 Laetitia who curates a diverse and inclusive platform for feminine art.
 Gal who mixes sign language with dance and theater performance.
 And Kristiane who creates sculptures that can be eaten.

-If you enjoyed the video you might be also interested in the other episodes of the Young Bloods series by LVRE that feature amazing creatives from Tokyo and Johannesburg.
+If you enjoyed the video you might be also interested in the other episodes of the Young Bloods series by LVRE that feature amazing creatives from Tokyo and Mumbai.
 Check them out below.